DentyMods/CICassie/README.md

 # CICassie
 A EXILED plugin that does a custom cassie (config) on CI spawn

+THIS IS BROKEN, DON'T FUCKING SHIT IN MY DM'S SAYING IT NO WORK

 This works for MP2 but you need [EXILED](https://github.com/galaxy119/EXILED)

 Config option | Config Type | Default Value | Description